Quadratically Enriched Tropical Intersections: Introduction to Tropical Geometry

-we associate a refinement of the Newton polygon $\NP(p)$ called the \emph{dual subdivision} $\operatorname{DS}(p)$ of $p$.
-The refinement is given by the projection to $\R^2$ of the edges of the upper faces of the polyhedron
+We associate a refinement of the Newton polytope $\NP(f)$ called the \emph{dual subdivision} $\operatorname{DS}(f)$ of $f$.
+The refinement is given by the projection to $\R^n$ of the boundary of the upper faces (with respect to the last coordinate) of the polyhedron